 Sadly this kind of social pressure to change or alter your natural hair commonly comes from other black people as well.
-We have generations of women that have grown up brain washed in their attitudes concerning afro textured hair and continue to spread these types of thoughts to their children and little sisters.
-If you ask women about their experiences with trying to accept their hair you will find as many different experiences as their are hair textures.
+We have generations of women that have grown up brainwashed in their attitudes concerning afro-textured hair and continue to spread these types of thoughts to their children and little sisters.
+If you ask women about their experiences with trying to accept their hair you will find as many different experiences as there are hair textures.

 So why do so many of us still choose to cover up our hair even though no one is forcing us to?

 One of the things that I noticed when I used to work at a black beauty supply store was how ridiculous it all was.
 It’s amazing how differently you will look at things when you are in a more objective position.
 I was natural at the time and remember being in awe of how many brands and types of fake hair existed.
-We can’t deny that the “black beauty” industry isn’t more like “anti black beauty”.
+We can’t deny that the “black beauty” industry isn’t more like “anti-black beauty”.
 Imagine walking into a black beauty supply that sells hair and creams to make you look completely different.
-We can’t deny when we cover up that we don’t want our hair.
-At that point it’s not just about convenience it’s about looking totally different.
-Otherwise we would buy afro textured wigs and use that for convenience…but that’s right, most of us don’t!
+We can’t deny when we cover-up that we don’t want our hair.
+At that point it’s not just about the convenience it’s about looking totally different.
+Otherwise, we would buy afro-textured wigs and use that for convenience…but that’s right, most of us don’t!
 When I worked at the store natural hair was beginning to get more exposure.
-Around that time afro textured wigs and weaves began to show up in the stores.
-The thought that we were now selling us our own hair (and we were buying it) just became to ridiculous for me.
+Around that time afro-textured wigs and weaves began to show up in the stores.
+The thought that we were now selling our own hair (and we were buying it) just became too ridiculous for me.
 That’s when I felt strongly that we needed to wake up.
-Maybe I should have been happy because didn’t this mean that our hair was more accepted?
+Maybe I should have been happy because didn’t this mean our hair was more accepted?
 Was our hair more accepted?

 Let’s Get Real